-This article and recipe isn’t about beets or pickled beets specifically.
+This article and recipe isn’t about beets or pickled beets specifically but you can’t have one without the other.
 Pickled beets are a popular canned good all over the country.
 However, you can’t have red beet eggs without beets.
 In some recipes, you can simply add hard boiled eggs together with pickled beets in a jar, allow them to hang out in the fridge for a week and the end result will be pickled red beet eggs.
 However, the recipe I like to use calls for beets that aren’t yet pickled.
 Making the pickling brine is part of the recipe and gives you a bit more control over the flavor.
 However, whether pickled or not, growing and harvesting your own beets is certainly an option.
 Pickling and canning those beets could really speed up your pickled beets and egg recipe.
 Simply mix your pickled beets with hard boiled eggs in a jar and you are good to go.

 Pickled eggs don’t need to be purple.
 Historically, when I think of pickled eggs, I go to a beet based recipe in my mind.
 However, even in Pennsylvania, not all pickled eggs include beets.
 There are plenty of pickled egg recipes which don’t include beets.
 If you aren’t a fan of beets, you can get a similar result without the earthy beet flavor and without the purple color.
 A simple recipe for a pickled egg: